 Income Statement Singapore

-Income Statement shows the profit or loss of a business for a particular period of time (usually one year), which is the difference between revenue and expenses.
+Income Statement is a form that show the elements used in arriving at a company’s net income for the accounting period.
+The income statement shows the profit or loss of a business for a particular period of time (usually one year), which is the difference between revenue and expenses.

 The Income Statement is used for various purposes.
 Shareholders will be able to see the performance of the business for the past year, as compared to industry standard and other competitors.
 Lenders will be able to use it to assess whether the profit is sustainable and whether the business is viable.